The Inclusivity Project 2019

 As a result of participation in this project, students will have the opportunity to:

-- identify a need in society, specific to the notion of inclusivity
+- identify a need in society, to address a local issue

 - effectively demonstrate the impact of their project to a panel of judges using the presentation style of their choice.

 Judges will base their final decision on which project had the largest positive impact on society.

 - Register: your team by October 10, 2019 by emailing firstname.lastname@example.org

 - Project design and implementation: October 1 - November 28, 2019.